alialavia/binson/README.md

 A simple bson to json is provided both as an example as to be used for running tests.

 ## Dependencies
-Nothing but stdlib and inttypes
+binsoncore.h uses inttypes.h
+binson.h uses stdlib as well

 ## Testsuite